JellyTitan/Sofle-Pico/build_log.md

 - Tried to get the 23mm Circque trackpad working.
 It doesn't work - but I want the option to continue development in the future, so i added a footprint specifically for the trackpad.
 - Via Support added!
 - The weAct variant moves pin 28, so handed pin detection won't work.
 Moved the handedness pin to GP18.
+- Considered adding an additional breakout for 5V, control, & GND to allow for Solenoid backplate tie in.
+The 5v VBUS input is pretty well isolated in the upper left.
+It would take a fiar bit of work to implement.
+Not gonna do it - it's not fun anymore! :C
+- While conducting thermal tests I connected USB cables to both sides at the same time.
+I burnt out the VBUS input on the lefthand board. :C This makes me think adding a patchbay tie in for VBUS is probably a dangerous idea.
+Not gonna implement it.

 ## Future Feature Wish list
 - [ ] Make switch numbering the same sequence as the LED connections to make debugging easier.
 This would require a big schematic/pcb revision.